Segment the imagery

 - Click Run.

 One hundred accuracy points are added to the map (they may be difficult to see in the example image) and the task continues to the next step.
 The tool also added attributes to the points.
 Specifically, the points attribute table contains the class value of the classified image for each point location.
-You'll now use the accuracy points data to compare the classified image to the ground truth of the original image.
+You will now use the accuracy points data to compare the classified image to the ground truth of the original image.

 - In the Contents pane, right-click the My_Accuracy_Points layer and choose Attribute Table.